-A concept that came to life the day, Munaf Kapadia decided to quit his desk job with Google to launch his mom Nafisa Kapadia’s food enterprise.
-Well, we are glad he did, or how else, would any of us get to indulge in this extraordinary culinary experience?
-Although, what’s quite amazing about this gastronomy tour is that, ever since, the opening of this enterprise, Kapadia’s have taken it upon themselves to feed their guests before the family.
-With that hospitality and warmth, it was only natural for TBK to become everyone’s favourite in a short period of time.
-Believe you me, meeting this inspirational family, by all means, is a privilege!
+A concept that came to life the day Munaf Kapadia decided to quit his desk job with Google to launch his mom Nafisa Kapadia’s food enterprise.
+Today, the whole of Mumbai lauds his decision, or how else would any of us get to indulge in this extraordinary culinary experience?
+What’s quite incredible about this gastronomy tour is that ever since the opening of this enterprise, Kapadia’s have taken it upon themselves to feed their guests before the family.
+With that hospitality and warmth, it was only natural for TBK to become everyone’s favourite in a short timeframe.

 I felicitously brought-in this Bohri Eid with an authentic Bohri Thaal that seamlessly induced a food coma during a well-organised dining process.
 As I sat down to savour the Thaal, Mariyam, one of the family members, oversaw us through each dish.
 (It’s a part of the process!)
 The meal kicked off with a zesty welcome drink – the Rose Sherbet infused with sabza, a refreshing cooler that helps you cut and run Mumbai’s heat.
 The lunch, however, started with a pinch of salt and conversations about the traditions of the Bohri Thaal.